ComScore

 Best for Bird Watching

 Be sure to pack your high-speed binoculars!
-Pinnacles National Park is an ideal spot to see endangered California condors along with Yellow-billed Magpie, Greater Roadrunner, Canyon Wren, California Thrasher, Prairie Falcon and more from the mountain vistas of this eco-system friendly park.
-The campground offers pet-friendly tent and group camping, along with RV sites with picnic tables and fire rings.
+Pinnacles National Park is an ideal spot to see endangered California condors along with red-legged frogs, canyon wrens, prairie falcons, golden eagles and more from the mountain vistas.
+The campground offers pet-friendly camping, along with RV sites with picnic tables and fire rings.

-best camping sites in ca channel islands national park
+best camping in california channel islands national park

 Best for Island Escaping

-Located near the Ventura Harbor Village, the Channel Islands National Park Visitor Center is where you can book a boat out the five islands of Anacapa, Santa Cruz, Santa Rosa, Santa Barbara and San Miguel, just 14 miles off-shore.
-Known as “The American Galapagos,” there is also a viewing tower where you can spot 445 species of birds or delve deeper into world-class diving, snorkeling, hiking, kayaking and sea cave exploration around the isles.
+Book a boat to one of the five islands of Anacapa, Santa Cruz, Santa Rosa, Santa Barbara and San Miguel, through the Channel Islands National Park Visitor Center, located near Ventura Harbor Village.
+There is also a viewing tower where you can spot 445 species of birds or delve deeper into world-class diving, snorkeling, hiking, kayaking and sea cave exploration around the isles.
+It’s no wonder the islands are known as “The American Galapagos.”
 Camping is also available in this preservation haven on all the islands, but you must book your boat transportation for an overnight visit first.

 Best for Family Adventure